ljagiello/anthropic-error-proxy/README.md

 # Anthropic Error Injection Plugin

-A gRPC-based plugin for the Fault proxy that intercepts HTTPS requests to `api.anthropic.com` through tunneling proxies and injects configurable HTTP errors with specified probability.
+A gRPC-based plugin for the Fault proxy that can inject configurable HTTP errors with specified probability.

+⚠️ **IMPORTANT LIMITATION**: This plugin currently **cannot intercept HTTPS traffic**.
+TLS MITM is not implemented, meaning it cannot inject errors into encrypted HTTPS requests to `api.anthropic.com`.

-## Features
+## Current Capabilities

-- **Tunnel-based interception**: Works with HTTPS CONNECT tunneling, not just HTTP forwarding
+### What Works ✅
+- **Plain HTTP traffic**: Can inject errors into unencrypted HTTP requests
+- **HTTP forward mode**: Handles direct HTTP proxy forwarding
+- **CONNECT tunnel detection**: Identifies tunnel establishment for HTTPS
+- **Session tracking**: Maintains state for each connection
-- **Probabilistic error injection**: Configure the likelihood of errors (0.0 to 1.0)
+- **Probabilistic error injection**: For plain HTTP traffic only

-- **Customizable error responses**: Set status codes, error messages, and headers
-- **Anthropic API specific**: Targets `api.anthropic.com` by default (configurable)
-- **gRPC plugin architecture**: Implements the Fault proxy plugin protocol
-- **Trusted CA generation**: Creates a CA certificate that can be added to system trust stores
+### What Doesn't Work ❌
-- **TLS interception**: Intercepts HTTPS traffic with proper certificate validation
+- **HTTPS interception**: Cannot decrypt or modify HTTPS traffic
+- **TLS MITM**: Not implemented despite CA certificate generation code
+- **Anthropic API error injection**: Since the API uses HTTPS exclusively
+- **Encrypted tunnel traffic**: Can detect but cannot modify

-## How It Works
+## How It Currently Works

-Unlike the standard HTTP error fault which only works with HTTP forwarding, this plugin:

-1. Intercepts CONNECT tunnel requests to identify target hosts
-2. Buffers and analyzes tunneled HTTPS traffic
+The plugin can only handle:

+1. Plain HTTP requests (non-encrypted)
+2. HTTP requests in CONNECT tunnels before TLS handshake begins
-3. Detects HTTP requests within the encrypted tunnel
+3. Direct HTTP forwarding through the proxy

-4. Injects error responses based on configured probability
-5. Maintains session state for each tunnel connection
+When HTTPS traffic is detected, the plugin:
+- Logs that TLS was detected
+- Passes through all encrypted data unchanged
+- Cannot inject any errors

 ## Building